OpenEnergyPlatform/organisation/compendium/family_community/contact.md

 with everything happening in the OEFamily.
 There are several lists for specific topics:

+!!!
+Info
+    To sign up send an e-mail to the sign-up address.

 ### OEP
 | Name        |                Address                |           Description | Sign Up                                 |
 |-------------|:-------------------------------------:|----------------------:|-----------------------------------------|